-Better tools are constantly coming to market that give automotive companies new ways to create Al applications.
+Better tools are constantly coming to market that give financial services companies new ways to create Al applications.
 Companies need to figure out the best ways to harness these tools to develop useful solutions that meet client needs.

-To maximize the benefits of automation and AI, most incumbent companies will need to convince their own workforce about the benefits of these technologies and reskill employees to make sure that people and machines can work seamlessly together to achieve superior results.
+To get the most benefit from automation and AI, most incumbent companies will need to convince their own workforce about the benefits of these technologies and reskill employees to make sure that people and machines can work seamlessly together to achieve superior results.